Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 };
 ```

-For more complex use cases, we may even reference variables from inside the block expression:
+For more complex use cases, we may declare and reference variables from inside the block expression:

 ```csharp
 public Expression CreateStatementBlock()